 SALISBURY PRIDE COVID-19 RESPONSE

 Salisbury Pride takes the health and well-being of our community seriously.
 We have been in consistent close communications with the City of Salisbury regarding Covid-19 and the impact of the virus on area people and businesses.
-As such, and with thoughtful consideration to our various constituents, we have made the decision to move the date of Salisbury Pride from June 7th, 2020 to the new date of October 24th, 2020.
-This new date, which coincides with LGBTQ+ History Month, increases our capacity to deliver an outstanding event and provides the best opportunity to have the most positive impact on the economy of Salisbury and the Lower Shore while not overly taxing existing community partners and resources.
+As such, and with thoughtful consideration to our various constituents, we have made the decision to move the date of Salisbury Pride from June 7th, 2020 to the new date of June 26th, 2021.
+This new date increases our capacity to deliver an outstanding event and provides the best opportunity to have the most positive impact on the economy of Salisbury and the Lower Shore while not overly taxing existing community partners and resources.